piouson/kubernetes-bootcamp/README.md

 7. Review pod details and confirm events and behaviour
    - what were your findings?
 8. Delete created resources
-9. Explore the Pod spec and compare the security context options available at pod-level vs container-level
+9. Explore the Pod spec and compare the `securityContext` options available at pod-level vs container-level

 <details>
 <summary>lab6.3 solution</summary>